jarrvis/st-lazy/readme.md

   @Lazy({ margin: "50%" })
   someMethod() { console.log("someMethod was called because user scrolled to margin of LazyComponent extended by 50%"); }
 ```
-All web components here have optional `padding` prop.
+All web components here have optional `margin` prop.

 ## When use it?
 Basically you can think of every action that you would normally do with the load of the page/component.
 Maybe some of those actions are time consuming, generating not needed network traffic and not giving any benefit to most of users?
 Good example is calling an API to get data to be presented by component.
 Maybe most of users are not even checking some forgotten carousel on the bottom of every page in your app?
 Or you need an easy way to implement a listing page with *infinie* scrolling?